 Being a student town, this medieval city still has a very modern vibe too.
 So there’s plenty of music, festivals, and a strong performing arts scene.
 There are several art galleries exhibiting everything from the classics to contemporary works.
 And you’ll find some lovely, quirky shops to buy souvenirs.

-Nice to see: The Botanic Garden, Angelsey Abbey, Wren Library (only open between noon and 2 pm on weekdays, and Saturday morning), the Round Church, the Bridge of Sighs, The Backs (behind the colleges).
+Nice to see: The Botanic Garden, Angelsey Abbey, Wren Library (the Trinity College Library where you can see Newton’s “Principia Mathematica”; it’s only open between noon and 2 pm on weekdays, and Saturday morning), the Round Church, the Bridge of Sighs, The Backs (behind the colleges).

 Of all the cities in the UK, the wonderful, walled city of York boasts the most attractions per square mile.
 Although it has all the modern shops and amenities you’d expect from a major UK city, the main appeal of York is in fascinating history.